Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2025.2.2
+===
+It is non-trivial that a normal distribution, with infinite information, can be characterized by 2 statistics: mean and var.
+This is because the PDF that defines a distribution only requires these two inputs.
+More generally, to capture infinity, we impose a stucture/function/rules.

 2025.1.30-2.1
 ===
+Option Vol & P Chap 5:
-Stock trader bets on direction; options trader bets on direction and speed.
+- Stock trader bets on direction; options trader bets on direction and speed.
+- For Euro options, only forward price matters for pricing

+ESL
+- Not all errors are equal: for spam problem filtering out good emails is less desirable.
+-

 2025.1.29
 ===